Wendy De la Garza

 Don't forget that leaves should also be removed from storm drains because they add unnecessary nutrient through storm water runoff.
 We also don't want clogged water drainage areas!

-Picking up also litter helps teach civic responsibility for our watershed, is great exercise, makes your community beautiful, increases mindfulness, and is a great opportunity to interact with friends!
+Picking up also litter helps teach civic responsibility for our watershed, is great exercise, makes your community beautiful, increases mindfulness, sharpens observation skills, and is a great opportunity to interact with and meet new friends!

 We started our litter cleanups in acknowledgement of the local Florida Native tribal land of the Tocobaga, Seminole, and Miccosukee, whose lessons of sustainability teach us how to value coastal life every day.
 You can search up your area as well.